Supports the work of the Program Directors and implements plans and priorities for the undergraduate and graduate programs.

 Excellent interpersonal skills, including outstanding judgment, discretion, a strong ethical approach to decision-making, and a demonstrated ability to maintain confidentiality.

-Demonstrated relationship management skills including
+Demonstrated relationship management skills.

-teamwork, collaboration, and conflict management.
+Teamwork, collaboration, and conflict management.

 Ability to work independently and as part of a team, take direction and achieve consensus.